EliahKagan/palgoviz/basics/sll.md

 <!--
-    FIXME: Add a section about how solving the problem of heterogeneous cycles unfortunately makes it much more feasible than before to produce duplicate nodes by resurrecting a node after it is removed from the WeakValueTable.
+    FIXME: Add a section about how solving the problem of heterogeneous cycles unfortunately makes it much more feasible than before to produce duplicate nodes by resurrecting a node after it has is removed from the WeakValueDictionary.
 -->